vortexdeveloperlabs/Filter-Lock/README.md

 ### School student checking

-This requires that you provide your own Google API key for [implicit flow OAuth V2](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow) or if you use GCloud [Identity Platform](https://cloud.google.com/identity-platform/docs/web/google)
+This requires that you provide your own Google API key for [implicit flow OAuth V2](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow) or if you use GCloud [Identity Platform](https://cloud.google.com/identity-platform/docs/web/google).
+This is the easiest to use on a GAS-based proxy site.

 > Even if external sign-in is blocked by the workspace, you can actually detect that

-This is the easiest to use on a GAS-based proxy site.

 ## Extra (listed by importance)

 ### Auto 404 cloaking

 There's a quirk in Chrome where any site with a status code of 404 won't show in in.
-This will automatically force all the status codes to be 404 when a Chrome User Agent is sent in the Filter Lock middleware.
+This automatically forces all the status codes to be 404 when a Chrome User Agent is sent in the Filter Lock middleware.

 ### [Site / Bare content encoding](./docs/For%20devs/"Wrapping"%20methods.md)